threefoldfoundation/threefold_data/content/blog/weekly_vol_21/weekly_vol_21.md

 ### Community Updates:

-* The team spent a few eventful days in Austin, Texas, to celebrate the festival of the decentralized world: Consensus by CoinDesk.
-Over four days, we met hundreds of people, re-engaged with partners, took part in several interviews with the press, and co-hosted a gathering to lay the foundation for a sovereign Regional Internet in Austin – by and for the people of the Austin community.
+* The team spent a few eventful days in Austin, Texas, to celebrate the festival of the decentralized world: **Consensus by CoinDesk**.
+Over four days, we met hundreds of people, re-engaged with partners, took part in several interviews with the press, and co-hosted a gathering to lay the foundation for a **sovereign Regional Internet in Austin** – by and for the people of the Austin community.
 Read the full recap [here](https://forum.threefold.io/t/consensus-2022-and-laying-the-foundation-for-austins-sovereign-internet/3018).

 <br/>

-* There’s a new episode available on our ThreeFold Podcast.
+* There’s a new episode available on our **ThreeFold Podcast**.
 Listen to Kyle and Weynand as they dive into everything from space to self-hosted data centers to the ownCloud partnership – you can listen to the episode [here](https://anchor.fm/threefoldpodcast)!

 ### Technology Developments: